cKarypidis/multiknockoffs/README.md

 # Estimation of multiple knockoff procedures
 The package `multiknockoffs` provides implementations of several multiple knockoff aggegration schemes in `R`.
+The [vignette document](documentations/vignette.pdf) contains the implementation details.

 ## Description
 The knockoff filter (Barber and Candès (2015); Candès et al. (2018)) is a modern and powerful algorithm to control the false discovery rate (FDR) for a variety of different model classes, including complex machine learning models such as neural networks, boosting, random forests or high-dimensional linear penalization methods.
 The procedure constructs fake features (a knockoff matrix), that mimic certain correlation properties of the original variables.
 Since knockoffs behave similar to the original